iostark/x10/CONTRIBUTING.md

 Guidelines for any code contributions:

+  0. All pull requests must not fail when executing: `./gradlew check`
-  1. Any significant changes should be accompanied by tests.
+  1. All changes should be accompanied by tests.
 The project already has some test coverage, so look at some of the existing tests if you're unsure how to go about it.
   2. All contributions are subject to specific licensing terms.
 By submitting a Pull Request, you automatically: